15 members of gang held over auto-lifting racket | Law-Order

 15 members of gang held over auto-lifting racket

-Fifteen members of a gang were arrested for allegedly stealing two-wheelers and later using it same to commit robberies and snatchings and across Delhi, officials said on Tuesday.
-The arrests were done after it was observed that snatchers were using stolen motorcycles to commit crime in Outer District area with a nexus between auto-lifters and snatchers.
+Fifteen members of a gang were arrested for allegedly stealing two-wheelers and later using it to commit robberies and snatchings across Delhi, officials said on Tuesday.
+The arrests were done after it was observed that there was a nexus between auto-lifters and snatchers, who were using stolen motorcycles to commit crime in Outer District area.
 A total of 125 stolen two-wheelers and six mobile phones have been recovered from different locations, police said.

 - READ MORE ON: